-How Much Metal is Too Much in Transmission Fluid?
+How Much Metal is too Much in Transmission Fluid?

 Too much metal in transmission fluid can be harmful.
 Excessive metal can cause damage to the transmission components and lead to transmission failure.